Santa Cruz Museum of Natural History

-The Santa Cruz Museum of Natural History, also known affectionately by locals as "the Whale Museum", is one of the earliest museums in the state of California.
-Founded from the Laura Hecox collection in 1905, the museum's collections grew extensively throughout the years, acquiring many Native American and archaeological artifacts, as well as natural history specimens.
+The Santa Cruz Museum of Natural History is one of the earliest museums in the state of California.
+Founded from the Laura Hecox collection in 1905, the museum's collections grew extensively throughout the years, acquiring a number of Native American and archaeological artifacts, as well as natural history specimens.
 Currently, the museum is housed in a Carnegie Library, named after the Carnegie philanthropic foundation that funded the construction of the library in 1915.

 History

 Founding

 The museum traces its beginnings to the late 19th century and the collection of naturalist Laura Hecox.
 Miss Hecox was born in Santa Cruz in 1854 and from childhood had a keen interest in the natural sciences.
 Her parents, Adna and Margaret Hecox, traveled overland from Illinois to California in 1846 and settled in Santa Cruz the following year.
 In 1869, Mr. Hecox was appointed keeper of the original Santa Cruz Lighthouse and took up residence there with his wife and family.
 Young Laura soon began collecting seashells, minerals, fossils, Indian artifacts, and other specimens and curios, turning part of the lighthouse into a private nature museum.

 In 1883, Adna Hecox died and Laura Hecox was appointed lighthouse keeper by the federal government.
 She stayed at the post for thirty-three years.
 On weekends she gave public tours of the lighthouse including her personal natural history museum.
 Although interested in all of natural history, her specialty was mollusks.
 She corresponded with prominent scientists of the day and had at least two mollusk species named in her honor.